TheRealJoelmatic/RemoveAdblockThing/README.md

 5. **Enable the Script**:
    Enable the script by clicking the switch next to the script name in the Tampermonkey Dashboard.

+## How to bypass the video player ban from using an ad blocker

+1. **Install the script**:
+   Install the script using the instructions above

+2. **Disable your adblocker**: whitelist YouTube on any Chrome extensions that block ads or any third-party things that disable ads.
+Don't worry our script removes them.
+   (This only removes video player ads)

 ## Usage